 Here are two photos taken of me last Saturday evening on the Pike Place Market Pig.
 The pig is in front of the area where the guys throw fish.
 This was after the market closed, which explains why there are no people or flying fish in the background.
 After reading the Wikipedia page, I learned […]

-On Sunday I talked to several people that were resigned to the fact the summer was now over.
+On Sunday I talked to several people who were resigned to the fact the summer was now over.
 The school teachers would be heading back to work this week and the weather had started to cool.
 On Monday we woke up to gray overcast skies and cool weather.
-The party known as the Seattle summer […]
+The party known as the Seattle summer appeared […]

 Just north of the Seattle Aquarium there is a fountain sculpture of a nude man reaching out to a nude boy.
 Maybe I can’t appreciate art, but to me this looks like a prequel to an Amber Alert.
 The uproar over this statue happened back in 2005.